 Explain that everyone has a right to look after and protect their own body.
 Identify WHAT the letters FGM stand for.
 Recognise that FGM physical abuse is an illegal crime.
-Explain the importance of speaking out against FGM and how to tell a trusted adult quickly, if they think this might, or may have happened.
+Explain the importance of speaking out against FGM and can go to if they are worried or nervous about being unsafe and how important it is.